-Smart rings are yet to take off in any meaningful way but we are told the finger is a great place to track a range of physiological metrics.
+Smart rings are yet to take off in any meaningful way but the finger is a great place to track a whole range of physiological metrics.
 One of the most popular such devices is the Oura ring.
 It puts a lot of emphasis on analyzing the quality of your rest but also tracks some activity during the day.
-Now we have an even more complete solution in the making was showcased.
+At CES 2022 another solution in the making was showcased.
 It is called Circular.

 Essential reading: Top fitness trackers and health gadgets

 The Circular ring connects via Bluetooth to your iPhone or Android device.
 If your smartphone is not close by, it can store detailed data for up to 7 days.

 Outside of wellness, the ring dishes out notifications through vibrations, it has smart controls and intelligent alarms.
 The accompanying smartphone app comes with a personal assistant called Kira which delivers personal insights rather than just metrics and raw data.